-Now in its 4th decade, A Christmas Carol at the Goodman Theatre brings joy and merriment to the people of Chicago, each year with a different spin.
-For the sixth year, Artistic Associate Henry Wishcamper serves as director of Charles Dickens’ universal tale of hope and redemption.
-Larry Yando returns for his 11th turn as Ebenezer Scrooge and Paris Strickland plays the first-ever female Tiny Tim.
-Another aspect of this milestone production is Goodman’s partnering with Autism Speaks Chicago to offer a sensory-friendly performance for those with autism or other social, cognitive, and physical challenges on December 29.
+Now in its 4th decade, A Christmas Carol at the Goodman Theatre in Chicago brings joy and merriment to families each year with a different spin.
+For the 7th year, Artistic Associate Henry Wishcamper serves as director of Charles Dickens’ universal tale of hope and redemption.
+Larry Yando returns for his 12th turn as Ebenezer Scrooge and Paris Strickland plays the first-ever female Tiny Tim for the 2nd year in a row.

-Dickens’ holiday classic tells the iconic tale of greedy businessman Ebenezer Scrooge, whose sizable bank account is only matched by his disdain for humanity and, bah humbug, charity!
-One Christmas Eve, Scrooge is visited by four ghosts who take him on a spectacular adventure through his past, present, and future, creating his ultimate redemption and true connection with his family and friends.
+The A Christmas Carol performance in Chicago tells the iconic tale of greedy businessman Ebenezer Scrooge, whose sizable bank account is only matched by his disdain for humanity and, bah humbug, charity!
+One Christmas Eve, Scrooge is visited by four ghosts who take him on a spectacular adventure through his past, present, and future, creating his ultimate redemption and a true connection with his family and friends.

-This year’s production is filled with magnificent, larger-than-life sets, special effects, flying spirits, and a cast of 25, including many returning members.
+This year’s production of A Christmas Carol in Chicago is filled with magnificent, larger-than-life sets, special effects, flying spirits, and a cast of 25, including many returning members.
 What this new version offers is a greater use of humor and on-stage musicians to create a more festive atmosphere.
 It’s joyous to watch Scrooge transform from a bitter, miserly man to one who at long last discovers the joys of love, friendship, and humanity.
 There’s one particular scene that looks just like the perfect holiday greeting card.
 Magic, indeed.

-A Christmas Carol runs from November 17 – December 30.
-For tickets, check out the Goodman Theatre website, call 312.443.3800, or visit the box office at 170 N Dearborn.
+A Christmas Carol in Chicago runs from November 16 – December 29.
+For tickets the Christmas Carol Goodman event, check their website, call 312.443.3800, or visit the box office at 170 N Dearborn.
 And make sure to bring the whole family!

 Featured Image Credit: Liz Lauren